Riandra4trend/CompfestAIC/Listing Agent Blog.md

 ---
 ## Why Our Approach is Superior
 We didn't arrive at this architecture by accident.
-To build a truly general-purpose agent, we executed a rigorous research and engineering phase, comparing our structural inference model against common industry standards.
-We found that other tools typically fall into two categories, both of which struggle with the modern diversity of web structures.
+To build a truly general-purpose agent, we conducted a detailed research and engineering study, analyzing two representative products and comparing their structures against common industry approaches.
+Through this, we observed critical limitations in existing tools.

 1. The "Link-Crawling" Limitation (Other Tools) Many general-purpose scrapers operate by simply crawling every URL found on a page, hoping that following a link will lead to "Page 2."
 This method is fundamentally flawed because it relies on the existence of a distinct URL.
 It completely fails to cover the variety of modern structures, such as Infinite Scroll and Load More buttons, where data is fetched dynamically within a single URL context.
 By assuming navigation is always a link, these tools miss vast amounts of data on Single Page Applications (SPAs).